CorinaMurg/web-for-everyone/README.md

 <span className="pink-text bold">&#x2714; </span>

 THURSDAY

-Highlight TOC titles in use
-1. when using the back button in the browser, it should scroll to the same section as before
-2. About
+1. test: icon with and wout aria-hidden
+2. description or alt to images re: color contrast / Explain: aria-hidden for icon
 3.
 4. example links and buttons
-6.
-7.
-8. Similar but Different
-9. description or alt to images re: color contrast
-test: icon with and wout aria-hidden

 FRIDAY
+5. Responsive
+6. External links
+6. when using the back button in the browser, it should scroll to the same section as before
+7. Highlight TOC titles in use
 8. Responsive
-9.
+9. Similar but Different
 10. Logo
+10.1 About
 11. LinkedIn page WE
 12. LinkedIn page Corina, GitHub
 13. A11y statement https://dequeuniversity.com/accessibility-statement